We graft semi-dwarf ( EMLA

 "Rosseyanka"- A Russian hybrid of American and Asian persimmon.

 Fruit is large, nearly seedless, and tastes like kaki persimmon.

 Very ornamental tree with pink tinted, large white flowers.
 Blooms late in spring making it less subject to frost damage.
 Fragrant fruits make good preserves and apple pie additions.
 Zones 4-9.
-Inquire for availability of the following varieties: Meech's Prolific, Champion, Cooke's Jumbo.
+Inquire for availability of the following varieties: Meech's Prolific, Lisle, and Cooke's Jumbo. $16.00 each.

 "Heritage" - Cut the

 canes to the ground in Winter.
 The new canes will bear their first crop

 from August to frost.
 The following year, if you don't cut them down, you